qboyd8303/bandit-otw/bandit_levels.md

 ```

 ### What I Learned
-- When using a command with a dashed filename, prefix the filename with ./
+- Filenames beginning with - can confuse commands
+- Prefixing with ./ ensures the file is interpreted as a filename instead of a flag

 ## Level 2 → 3

-### Date Completed: 2025-08-22
+### Date Completed: August 22, 2025

 ### Level Goal
 > Find the password for level 3.